aimagelab/mammoth/docs/how_to_run/starprompt.rst

 Second stage only
 ~~~~~~~~~~~~~~~~~

 The *second stage* of STAR-Prompt can take either the class-specific embeddings learned during the first stage or the pre-existing templates of CLIP.
 This is controlled by the ``--keys_ckpt_path`` argument.
-If supplied (see :ref:`module-second_stage_starprompt`), it will load the pre-trained embeddings from the first stage.
+If supplied (see :ref:`module-models.second_stage_starprompt`), it will load the pre-trained embeddings from the first stage.
 If not supplied, it will use the pre-existing templates of CLIP.
 The most important Hyperparameters are:

 * ``lambda_ortho_second_stage``: the weight of the orthogonality loss. :math:`\lambda` in the main paper (Alg 1, Tab D, E).
 * ``learning_rate_gr_first_stage``: the learning rate of the Generative Replay. :math:`lr` in the main paper (Alg 1, Tab D, E).